nodesource/nscm/README.md

     -c, --concurrency <n>  Concurrency of requests (defaults to 15) -h, --help             Output usage information
-    -j, --json             Formats the report in JSON (disabled by default) -p, --production       Only check production (disabled by default) -r, --registry         Certified modules registry (defaults to "") -t, --token            Token for registry authentication (defaults to "")
+    -j, --json             Formats the report in JSON (disabled by default) -s, --svg              Formats the report in SVG (disabled by default) -d, --dot              Formats the report in Graphviz DOT (disabled by default) -p, --production       Only check production (disabled by default) -r, --registry         Certified modules registry (defaults to "") -t, --token            Token for registry authentication (defaults to "")